conflux-fans/conflux-scaffold/README.md

 yarn chain
 ```

 This command starts a local Ethereum network using Hardhat.
+Since Conflux is EVM compatible, we can use hardhat to test the contracts out prior to deploying on the Conflux network.
 The network runs on your local machine and can be used for testing and development.

-You can customize the network configuration in `hardhat.config.ts`.
+We have adjusted the network configuration in `hardhat.config.ts` to include Conflux ESpace.

 3. On a second terminal, deploy the test contract: